-Students with a major in early childhood special education learn about the intellectual, physical, social, and emotional development of young children with special needs.
-Students graduating with this major are eligible for certification in early childhood special education (P-3) and early childhood (P-3).
+The Early Childhood Special Education program leads to a bachelor of science in education degree with a major in Early Childhood Special Education.
+Students in the early childhood special education major will learn about the intellectual, physical, social, and emotional development of young children, with and without special needs, and about the role that families play in their development.
+Students graduating with this major are eligible to be recommended for Alabama Class B certification to teach children with diverse needs (P-3) as well as Alabama Class B certification in early childhood education (P-3).

 Programs